 \subsection{Equivariant lifts of derived equivalences}

 Fix a base scheme $S=\Spec(A)$ with $A$ a strictly Henselian local ring, and fix proper smooth twisted schemes $(X,\alpha)\to S$ and $(Y,\beta)\to S$.
 Suppose the relative dualizing sheaves $\omega_{X/S}$ and $\omega_{Y/S}$ are torsion of order $n$, with $n$ invertible on $S$.
-Given trivializations $\smash{\omega_{X/S}^{\tensor n}}\to \oO_X$ and $\smash{\omega_{Y/S}^{\tensor n}}\to\oO_Y$, let $\smash{\widetilde X}\to X$ and $\smash{\widetilde Y}\to Y$ be the finite \'etale covers corresponding to the associated classes in $\H^1(X,\m_n)$ and $\H^1(Y,\m_n)$, respectively (see \cite[\href{https://stacks.math.columbia.edu/tag/03PK}{Tag 03PK}]{stacks-project} for a discussion of this correspondence).
+Given trivializations $\smash{\omega_{X/S}^{\tensor n}}\iso \oO_X$ and $\smash{\omega_{Y/S}^{\tensor n}}\iso\oO_Y$, let $\smash{\widetilde X}\to X$ and $\smash{\widetilde Y}\to Y$ be the finite \'etale covers corresponding to the associated classes in $\H^1(X,\m_n)$ and $\H^1(Y,\m_n)$, respectively (see \cite[\href{https://stacks.math.columbia.edu/tag/03PK}{Tag 03PK}]{stacks-project} for a discussion of this correspondence).

 Bridgeland and Maciocia \cite{bridgequotient} studied the problem of lifting derived equivalences $D(X)\to D(Y)$ to $D(\widetilde X)\to D(\widetilde Y)$ when $S=\Spec\C$ and the twisting classes are trivial.
-In \cite{addingtonwray}, the authors discuss extending this work to lifting equivalences between derived categories of coherent twisted sheaves, also over $\C$.
+In \cite[Proposition~2.1]{addingtonwray}, the authors extend this work to lifting equivalences between derived categories of coherent twisted sheaves, also over $\C$.
 The argument is given in the particular setting of Enriques surfaces, where $\omega_X^{\otimes 2}\cong \oO_X$, but it translates immediately to the general case of smooth, projective varieties with torsion canonical bundle.
-The methods of \cite{bridgequotient,addingtonwray} can be adapted to prove a relative form of these results.
-With the assumption that $n$ is invertible in $A$, the proofs translate word-for-word.
-We have chosen not to reproduce the proofs here, but rather briefly indicate how things work.